FireInstallations/SpaceOrienter/README.md

 If you want to use ephemeris you have to place WMM.COF to the working folder of the app (may change in future).
 More informations at: [WMM.COF](https://github.com/FireInstallations/SpaceOrienter/wiki/WMM.COF) and [portable mode](https://github.com/FireInstallations/SpaceOrienter/wiki/Portable-Mode).

 If you like to code for the App, Lazarus IDE would be recommend and Eye Candy Controls is required (just install it to Lazarus).
-More Informations how to build the app will be found [here](https://github.com/FireInstallations/SpaceOrienter/wiki/Build-the-App).
+More informations how to build the app will be found [here](https://github.com/FireInstallations/SpaceOrienter/wiki/Build-the-App).

-If you want to help this project read [How to help](https://github.com/FireInstallations/SpaceOrienter/wiki/How-to-Help)
+If you want to help this project read [How to help](https://github.com/FireInstallations/SpaceOrienter/wiki/How-to-Help).

 ***